dswd/zvault/README.md

 # ZVault Backup solution
+zVault is a highly efficient deduplicating backup solution that supports client-side encryption, compression and remote storage of backup data.

-## Goals / Features
+## Main Features

-### Space-efficient storage with deduplication
+### Space efficient storage
-The backup data is split into chunks.
-Fingerprints make sure that each chunk is only stored once.
+Each file is split into a number of chunks.
+Content-defined chunking and chunk fingerprints make sure that each chunk is only stored once.
 The chunking algorithm is designed so that small changes to a file only change a few chunks and leave most chunks unchanged.
 Multiple backups of the same data set will only take up the space of one copy.

-The chunks are combined into bundles.
-Each bundle holds chunks up to a maximum data size and is compressed as a whole to save space ("solid archive").
+The deduplication in zVault is able to reuse existing data no matter whether a file is modified, stored again under a different name, renamed or moved to different folder.

+That makes it possible to store daily backups without much overhead as backups with only small changes do not take up much space.

+Also multiple machines can share the same remote backup location and reuse the data of each others for deduplication.

+### Performance
+High backup speed is a major design goal of zVault.
+Therefore is uses different techniques to reach extremely fast backup speeds.

+All used algorithms are hand-selected and optimized for speed.

+Unmodified files are detected by comparing them to the last backup which makes it possible to skip most of the files in regular usage.

+A blazingly fast memory-mapped hash table tracks the fingerprints of all known chunks so that chunks that are already in the repository can be skipped quickly.

+In a general use case with a Linux system and a home folder of 50 GiB, backup runs usually take between 1 and 2 minutes.

 ### Independent backups
 All backups share common data in form of chunks but are independent on a higher